- Director of the French IEP

 Kingston, RI 02881

 Lars O. Erickson is Associate Professor of French and Director of the French International Engineering Program (IEP) at the University of Rhode Island.
-For the 2022-23 academic year, he will be on sabbatical, writing and researching in France.

 He is also the President of the Rhode Island American Association of Teachers of French (RIAATF).
 Dr. Erickson’s research interests include the relationship between science and literature, eighteenth-century literature and culture, and Breton cultural studies.
 In his book, Metafact: Essayistic Science in Eighteenth-Century France, he examines how the literary essay influenced methodological change in the sciences.
 Journals such asSymposium, Romance Notes, Confluencia, and Celtic Cultural Studies have published his research.